Net Worth

 | Total Career Earnings: | €185,754,000 | |

 Seeing as Luis Suarez played most of his career at Barcelona, we’ve listed all his approximate salaries in euros in the table above.
-However, we’ll also list USD equivalents for any figures we mention below.
+However, we’ll also list USD equivalents for all figures mentioned below.

 His final year with the club earned him approximately €30 million ($36 million), equating to €577,000/week ($692,000/week).
 This was the highest-earning year of Suarez’s career, bringing his total earnings at Barcelona to an estimated €136.9 million ($164.1 million).